-October 31, 2012 • Marissa Piette
+January 15, 2020 • Marissa Piette

-Using stories from an organization’s history can create a genuine connection with an audience and help strengthen a brand’s reputation.
-Many ads will use humor, wit, guilt or simply an informational tone to make a connection with an audience.
-Instead, this type of advertising uses authenticity, substance and in some cases, nostalgia.
-This approach is more universal, as it can apply both to commemorating an anniversary milestone or simply using heritage as a content strategy in itself.
-The result is that the viewer gets to know the brand on a deeper level, understand more about how it has impacted history, and ultimately feel more connected to the brand after seeing the ads.
+The holy grail of anniversary advertising is using substantive, relevant brand storytelling to reach audiences.
+Stories from your organization’s history create a genuine connection with audiences and help strengthen the brand’s reputation.
+Many ads use humor, wit, guilt or simply an informational tone to try to connect with an audience.
+Brand storytelling uses authenticity, substance and, in some cases, nostalgia.
+This approach can apply to commemorating an anniversary milestone or serve as a content strategy in itself.
+The result is that the audience gets to know the brand on a deeper level—something that studies show is increasingly important to consumers.

 For more ideas about how to mark your corporate anniversary, check out our comprehensive Guide to Celebrating Your Company Anniversary.